 Asset-liability maturity mismatch risk can be more specifically characterised as reinvestment risk and refinancing risk.
 Reinvestment risk refers to the risk of a lower return from the reinvestment of proceeds that the Issuer receives from prepayments and repayments of its loan portfolio.
 Refinancing risk is the risk of refinancing liabilities at a higher level of interest rate or credit spread.
-The Issuer is exposed to refinancing risk in the funding amount and cost of funds when it uses short-term liabilities to finance long-term floating-rate loan portfolios.

 Reinvestment risk is managed through the ongoing purchase of loan assets to replenish the rundown in the retained portfolios, and through the investment of surplus cash in debt securities and cash deposits, to fine-tune the average life of the overall assets pool.
-In addition, the Issuer may use the issuance of callable bonds and transferable loan certificates to mitigate reinvestment risk.
-The call option embedded in callable bonds and transferable loan certificates allows the Issuer to adjust the average life of its liabilities to match more closely with that of the overall pool of assets.